lvainio/executable-tutorial-dd2482/gosec/intro/intro.md

 In this tutorial you will learn:

-- What SAST is, why it is used, and how it can be used to automatically identify security vulnerabilities early in a DevSecOps workflow.
+- What SAST is, why it is used, and how it can be used to automatically identify security vulnerabilities in a DevSecOps workflow.

 - How to use the SAST tool *Gosec*, designed for the Go programming language.